 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

 Tables2.
 If many data are to be presented, an attempt should be made to divide them over two or more tables.

 1. Authors should take notice of the limitations set by the size and lay-out of the journal.
 Large tables should be avoided.
 Reversing columns and rows will often reduce the dimensions of a table.

-6. Column headings should be brief, but sufficiently explanatory.
+5. Each table should have a brief and self-explanatory title.6.
+Column headings should be brief, but sufficiently explanatory.
 Standard abbreviations of units of measurement should be added between parentheses.

 7. Vertical lines should not be used to separate columns.
 Leave some extra space between the columns instead.8.
-Any explanation essential to the understanding of the table should be given as a footnote at the bottom of the table.Illustrations
+Any explanation essential to the understanding of the table should be given as a footnote at the bottom of the table.
+Reference links

 1. All publications cited in the text should be presented in a list of references following the text of the manuscript.
-The manuscript should be carefully checked ensure that the spelling of author's names and dates are exactly the same in the text as in the reference list.
+The manuscript should be carefully checked to ensure that the spelling of author names and dates are exactly the same in the text as in the reference list.
 For original research papers, the list should not exceed 35 references (it may be longer for review articles).

-2. In the text refer to the author's name (without initial) and year of publication, followed – if necessary – by a short reference to appropriate pages.
+2. In the text, refer to the author's name (without initial) and year of publication, followed – if necessary – by a short reference to appropriate pages.
 Examples: "Since Peterson (1988) has shown that..."
 "This is inagreement with results obtained later (Kramer, 1989, pp.12–16)".

-Use the following system for arranging your references:
+Use the following system for arranging your references:Journal abbreviations source

 a.
 For periodicals